mhd-shofwan/mysql-repair-tools/readme.md

 The tool is open source, so anyone can develop it without any difficulties.
 I am aware that there may still be unresolved bugs, so I hope that this application can be further improved and optimized in the future.

+## Why Use .bat Format instead of .exe

+The MySQL Repair Tools uses Batch format because it is more efficient and easy for anyone who wants to revise it.
+Moreover, to release an application in .exe format, many requirements and attributes are needed, such as digital certificates, compatibility, libraries, and so on.
+Therefore, we decided to use batch as a simpler alternative that can be run on various Windows OS.

 ## How to Use:

 1. Download the MYSQL REPAIR TOOLS File for Windows